-Here, the risk cover refers to the amount of life cover that the insurance company has to pay to the nominee in an unfortunate event with the policy holder.
+Here, the risk cover refers to the amount of life cover~ that the insurance company has to pay to the nominee in an unfortunate event with the policyholder.
 The mortality rate depends on a person’s current age.
 Since the likelihood of illnesses and poor health rises as one ages, the insurance company considers age as a major determinant while calculating the risk involved in insuring a life.

 How to lower your mortality charges in ULIP?

 The best way to lower the mortality charge in a ULIP is to invest in the plan at a young age.
-Moreover, since ULIPs are long-term investments, the sooner you invest in them, the more time you have to benefit from the power of compounding and maximize your returns.
+Moreover, since ULIPs are long-term investments, the sooner you invest in them, the more time you have to benefit from the power of compounding and maximise your returns.
 This presents a win-win situation for you.
 Buying a ULIP at a later stage would result in higher mortality charges along with a shorter investment period.

 ULIPs can provide multiple advantages under a single policy.
 This is one of the main reasons for their popularity amongst investors.
 However, it is important to invest in ULIPs as early as possible to lower the overall costs incurred and reap maximum benefits from the policy.
-Buying a policy as a young age translates to lower mortality charges for the plan and higher returns from your invested capital.
+Buying a policy at a young age translates to lower mortality charges for the plan and higher returns from your invested capital.

 If you are looking to invest in a ULIP, you can consider the ICICI Pru Lifetime Classic Plan.
 The plan offers many attractive features, like: